 And to personally experience the never-ending fascination for Swiss countryside and its Alps, I decided to leave Zurich behind, and do a day trip to the mount of Titlis on the very first day I arrived in the country.

 [Also Read: A Scenic Bus Ride In Switzerland]

 For those who don’t know, Mount Titlis is a mountain located at 10,000 feet above sea level, in the Urner Alps of Switzerland.
-It is easily accessible from Zurich, via train, but the best way to explore it is by booking a day trip from a tour company.
-This is for two reasons, one: because it’s convenient and saves you time, and two: because by doing so you get to explore another highlight in Switzerland, and that is the beautiful town of Luzern, all in one day!
+It is easily accessible from Zurich, via train, but the best way to explore it is by booking a day trip.
+This is for two reasons: one, because it’s convenient and saves you time, and two, because by doing so you get to explore another highlight in Switzerland, and that is the beautiful town of Luzern — all in one day!